hanschristian2710/CritterMaps/ReadMe.md

 <img src='http://i.imgur.com/NjvQagI.gif' title='Dice Guessing' width='' alt='Video Walkthrough' />

+The number on the right is showing, how many object/animals left on the map.
 The object and animal is shown in a single word:
 1. L = Lion
 2. T = Tiger